NoobLad/hyperapp-context/README.md

 ## Going further

 - [ ] tweak the code to make it lighter
-- [ ] since components are lazily evaluated could add shouldComponentUpdate behaviour, but seems too far from patch for it to work efficiently.
 - [ ] better documentation
 - [ ] more examples